Of all the states, Wyoming has the largest share of working mothers with young children who work in low-paying jobs.1

 In an effort to close the gap, a number of state-sponsored programs are made available to help these families with the much needed financial assistance.

 TANF provides temporary cash assistance to lower income families in Wyoming.
-It is based on the goals of assisting families near the poverty level to become self-sufficient.
+Its primary goal is to assist families near the poverty level to become self-sufficient through employment, cash support and other resources.

 The law requires all TANF applicants, as a condition of eligibility, to participate in work-related activities with the exception of those that are disabled or over 60 years old.